The Daily Dose/Thursday, May 8, 2025

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow goes out to eat.
+The Diary of a Nobody – Sparrow is growing his hair out.
 Today’s Diary.

 ———